 How long does the evaluation take?

-Your first appointment is a full 60-minute evaluation.
-This includes a detailed clinical interview, standardized rating scales, and time to discuss your concerns and ask questions.
-A diagnosis and treatment plan are typically provided at the same visit.
+Your first appointment is a full 60-minute evaluation focused on your comprehensive history.
+This includes a detailed clinical interview and time to discuss your concerns and ask questions.
+A diagnosis and treatment plan are typically provided at Visit 2 or Visit 3, once your rating scales, collateral report, and any needed screening have been reviewed.

 Do I need a referral?